thecrazymage/temp_sdst/README.md

     - This step also produces 360° videos for qualitative comparison in `objaverse_eval/renders/eval_{date}/mp4`.

     > **Verification:**
+    >
-    > To ensure that all frames were rendered correctly, run the sanity check on the output folder:
+    > To ensure that the all generation process completed successfully, run the sanity check on the output folder:
     > ```.bash
     > bash scripts/sanity_check.sh -d objaverse_eval/renders/eval_{date}/frames -ef 20 -ed 0 -esf 0
     > ```